Dishoungh/kernel-development/README.md

 How it works is that GPIO(X) is an offset of GPIO Chip 571.
 If you check the label for `/sys/class/gpio/gpiochip571/label`, you should get "pinctrl-rp1".
 This should describe the 40-pin GPIO header.

+You can tell by reading the kernel debug files: `cat /sys/kernel/debug/gpio`

 For example, GPIO5 should correspond to GPIO ID 571 + 5 = 576.
 To export that GPIO pin:

 `echo 576 > /sys/class/gpio/export`